Carpk/tic-tac-toe/README.md

 #### Master_refactor

-The same logic as Master, but some refactoring where the strategies are broken down after 1 of the initial 5 are broken down.
+The same logic as Master, but some refactoring where the strategies are broken down after 1 of the initial 5 are choosen.

 #### Rand_start

 The first version of the game, which set the foundation on how the logic would be implemented.
-Each strategy will have a sepriate file.
+Each strategy will have a separate file.
 And the computer AI will choose a random starting point from certain key positions, on the board at each game start.

 ## Getting Started